 Changing my mind about San Miguel de Allende

-Coming back recently to visit my mother I have to admit I really loved my time there.
+Coming back recently I have to admit I really loved my time there.
 What changed?
 A couple of things, most not really not having to do with San Miguel itself.

 .